GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 their screen.
-And newer, user-centric performance metrics like [First Paint (FP) and First Contentful Paint (FCP)](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#first_paint_and_first_contentful_paint) only capture the very beginning on the loading experience.
+And newer, user-centric performance metrics like [First Paint (FP) and First Contentful Paint (FCP)](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#first_paint_and_first_contentful_paint) only capture the very beginning of the loading experience.
 If a page shows a splash screen or displays a loading indicator, this moment is not very relevant to the user.